About SGPC

 Headquaters Shiromani Gurdwara Parbandhak Committee, Teja Singh Samundri Hall, Sri Amritsar

-This Act was enacted by the British Punjab Government after assent of the Punjab Governor-General on July 28, 1925, A.D. which was published first time in Punjab Gazette of August 07, 1925, A.D.
-This Act came into force on November 1, 1925, A.D. following its official notification No. 4288-S dated October 12, 1925, A.D.
+This Act was enacted by the British Punjab Government after the assent of the Punjab Governor-General on July 28, 1925, A.D. which was published the first time in the Punjab Gazette of August 07, 1925, A.D, This Act came into force on November 1, 1925, A.D. following its official notification No. 4288-S dated October 12, 1925, A.D.

-Slowly, the devout Sikhs began to break away from the Guru Ghars (house) and during the British rule, the management of Gurdwaras came into the hands of udasi mahants, and these managers played in the hands of the ruling power.
+Slowly, the devout Sikhs began to break away from the Guru Ghars (house).
+During British rule, the management of Gurdwaras came into the hands of Udasi mahants, and these managers played in the hands of the ruling power.

-Following, to rectify the deterioration in the management of the Gurdwaras, the alert or conscious Gursikhs organized themselves to consolidate the power and capability and formed Singh Sabha Lehar (movement) and Chief Khalsa Diwan.
-With these developments, the Sikhs started Gurdwara Reform Movement to improve management in Gurdwaras.
+Following, to rectify the deterioration in the management of the Gurdwaras, the alert or conscious Gursikhs organised themselves to consolidate their power and capability and formed Singh Sabha Lehar (movement) and Chief Khalsa Diwan.
+With these developments, the Sikhs started the Gurdwara Reform Movement to improve management in Gurdwaras.

 Gurdwara Reform Movement

 A diwan (congregation) of the Sikhs was organized at Jallianwala Bagh in Amritsar on October 12, 1920, A.D., to end casteism and untouchability and a large number of Sikhs from so-called backward classes were initiated (took Amrit) into Khalsa and decorated.
-Then the Sikhs proceeded to offer prayers with Degh at Sachkhand Sri Harmander Sahib.
-But the mahants of Sri Harmander Sahib refused to accept Degh offered by the recently initiated Sikhs (from so-calle backward classes).
-After some arguments, the priests agreed to offer ardas (prayers) and take holy Hukamnama.
-After this, the jatha of these Sikhs came to Sri Akal Takht Sahib for prayers, but the priests left Sri Akal Takht Sahib empty.
-The Sikhs took the possession of Sri Akal Takht Sahib.
+Then the Sikhs offered prayers with Degh at Sachkhand Sri Harmander Sahib.
+But the mahants of Sri Harmander Sahib refused to accept Degh offered by the recently initiated Sikhs (from so-called backward classes).
+After arguments, the priests agreed to offer Ardas (prayers) and take holy Hukamnama.
+After this, the Jatha of these Sikhs came to Sri Akal Takht Sahib for prayers, but the priests left Sri Akal Takht Sahib empty.
+The Sikhs took possession of Sri Akal Takht Sahib.

-Another assembly of Sikh leaders and representatives was called on November 15, 1920, A.D. and in this assembly, a 175-member committee was set up which was named as “Shiromani Gurdwara Parbandhak Committee, Sri Amritsar”.
+Another assembly of Sikh leaders and representatives was called on November 15, 1920, A.D.
+In this assembly, a 175-member committee was set up which was named “Shiromani Gurdwara Parbandhak Committee, Sri Amritsar”.

 This committee held its first meeting on December 12, 1920, A.D. at Sri Akal Takht Sahib and a sub-committee was formed to draft the constitution of the SGPC.

-On April 16, 1921, A.D. the Sikh Gurdwara and Shrines Bill was tabled in Punjab assembly council and on April 23, 1921, A.D.
-British Punjab government organized conference between SGPC representatives and mahants.
+On April 16, 1921, A.D. the Sikh Gurdwara and Shrines Bill were tabled in the Punjab assembly council and on April 23, 1921, A.D.
+British Punjab government-organized conference between SGPC representatives and mahants.

 *STRUGGLE